 Like many grade school kids, my older daughter cannot get enough of iPad games and by extension, arcade games.
-Lucky for her, the Vegas Strip has some rockstar arcades - the kiddie version of a casino!
-On our last day, I took the big kid to Coney Island Emporium at New York, New York.
+Lucky for her, the Vegas Strip has some rock star arcades - the kiddie version of a casino!
+On our 2018 TRIP, I took the big kid to Coney Island Emporium at New York, New York.
 She had a blast and so did I. As a child of the 80s, I’m pretty blown away by how high tech today’s arcade games are.
 And Skee Ball will forever be fun.

 I think the The Fountains of Bellagio is must do on anyone’s first visit to LV, even a kid's first visit.
-My 4 year old ended up being scared of how loud the fountains were during the show but the older kid liked it.
+My younger daughter ended up being scared of how loud the fountains were during the show but the older kid liked it.
 The show is pretty, free and quick.
 Plus at least we got out at night with kids, right?

-Yup.
-We played blacklight neon Kiss themed mini-golf at the Rio.
+And yup, we played black-light neon Kiss themed mini-golf at the Rio.
 We went early so there wasn’t much of a crowd.
 Since it’s Vegas, we played with drinks in our hands.
 Pro Tip: use your flash if taking a picture of the family on the golf course.